-After a successful performance of a novelty piece which featured an MC and chamber ensemble while the artistic director was completing his master’s degree at the San Francisco Conservatory of Music, the MC at the time suggested they make an album together.
+After a successful performance of a novelty piece which featured an MC and chamber ensemble while pianist and composer JooWan Kim was completing his master’s degree at the San Francisco Conservatory of Music, the MC at the time suggested they make an album together.
 Six months later and writing about an hour of music, JooWan had a profound shift in the direction of his writing.
 He felt that he found a way out of the stifling contemporary concert music aesthetic in this new way of composition.
-Kim crystallized his ideas into Method Sampling, a principle of borrowing or sampling rationales from related as well as unrelated fields, then reframing them into one's own system.
+Kim crystallized his ideas into Method Sampling, a principle of borrowing or sampling of rationales from related as well as unrelated fields, then reframing them into one's own system.

 In 2010, JooWan recruited his best friend from college, Christopher Nicholas to push the project forward in a serious way.
-Following seven years, EMN attracted some of the most excellent classical musicians and MCs in the SF Bay Area while gaining national attention from outlets such as ESPN, Wall Street Journal, Huffington Post, NPR, Pitchfork, Upworthy, NowThis, and more.
+Since then, EMN attracted some of the most excellent classical musicians and MCs in the SF Bay Area while gaining national attention from outlets such as ESPN, Wall Street Journal, Huffington Post, NPR, Pitchfork, Upworthy, NowThis, and more.